yao-laboratory/metaIMP/README.md

 Dependencies: Table 1

 Table 5:This table maps the amino acid sequences with their respective mutations in the coding region.
-Dependencies: Table 1, Kraken.....
+Dependencies: Table 1, Table 4, Contigs generated during assembly

-Table 6:
+Table 6:This table maps the binning information collected with the species level annotations.
-Dependencies:
+Dependencies:Table 1, Kraken directory, Scaffold file, Instrain SNPs, Coverage file, Checkm Stats file

-Table 7:
+Table 7:This table consists of the mutations mapped with their EC numbers.
-Dependencies:
+Dependencies:Eggnog,Instrain,Table 1, Scaffold file, Kraken directory

-Table 8:
+Table 8: This table consists of the mutations mapped with their GO numbers.
-Dependencies:
+Dependencies:Eggnog,Instrain,Table 1, Scaffold file, Kraken directory

 Reference: